vdabholkar-confluent/ccdak-prep/notes.md

 ## CCDAK Study Notes: Key Sections \& Exam Concepts

 These concise notes are organized to give you a rapid, effective MCQ-focused review for the Confluent Certified Developer for Apache Kafka (CCDAK) exam.
-Each section covers definitions, configurations, behaviors, and real exam tips, derived from the best open-source guides, your repo, and recent expert recommendations[^1][^2][^3][^4][^5][^6].
+Each section covers definitions, configurations, behaviors, and real exam tips, derived from the best open-source guides, your repo, and recent expert recommendations

 ### 1. Producer